Terms and Conditions

 2.1 We will provide you with a limited amount of website hosting space on the Portal on which you may post and make available information, materials and other content about your organisation and its activities ("Content").
 We may limit the amount of hosting space available to you from time to time, but we will endeavour to inform you of any limits that may apply within a reasonable time.

 2.2 You are responsible for the Content, for all communications that you make through the Portal and for all other uses by you of the Portal.
-You can only post Content which you own, or which you are legally entitled to use.
-You must not copy any of your Content without permission from any other source, including any other website, or any books or leaflets.
+You can only post Content which you own, or which you are legally entitled to use i.e. copyright free.
+You must not copy any of your Content without permission from any other source, including (but not limited to) any other images, websites, or any books or leaflets.
 You must ensure that your Content is accurate and complete, and you must update it on a regular basis to make sure that it remains accurate and complete.
+Any copyright infringement penalty charges that are incurred as a result of using other people's work without paying for them or adhering to their copyright requirements will be your responsible to pay and not the responsibility of Community Action Suffolk.

 2.3 To enable us to make the best use of your Content, you grant to onesuffolk a licence to use, reproduce, modify, adapt, publish, create, derivate works from, distribute and display in public Content that you make available on the Portal, in any form and media, on or in connection with the Portal, at no cost to us and for as long as we require.
 This includes the right for onesuffolk to sub-licence the Content to third parties on the same terms.